Ibogaine: Natural occurrence

 Ibogaine occurs naturally in iboga root bark.
 Ibogaine is also available in a total alkaloid extract of the Tabernanthe iboga plant, which also contains all the other iboga alkaloids and thus has only about half the potency by weight of standardized ibogaine hydrochloride.

+Due to environmental concerns and low levels in Tabernanthe iboga, ibogaine is often produced via semi-synthesis starting with voacangine, a naturally-occurring alkaloid in Voacanga africana.

 History

 The use of iboga in African spiritual ceremonies was first reported by French and Belgian explorers in the 19th century, beginning with the work of French naval physician and explorer of Gabon Marie-Théophile Griffon du Bellay.
 The first botanical description of the Tabernanthe iboga plant was made in 1889.
 Ibogaine was first isolated from T. iboga in 1901 by Dybowski and Landrin and independently by Haller and Heckel in the same year using T. iboga samples from Gabon.
 Complete synthesis of ibogaine was accomplished by G. Büchi in 1966.
 Since then, several other synthesis methods have been developed.

 From the 1930s to 1960s, ibogaine was sold in France in the form of Lambarène, an extract of the Tabernanthe manii plant, and promoted as a mental and physical stimulant.
+It was formulated at doses of 200 mg extract containing low doses of 4 to 8 mg ibogaine per tablet.
 The drug enjoyed some popularity among post-World War II athletes.
 Lambarène was withdrawn from the market in 1966 when the sale of ibogaine-containing products became illegal in France.
+Another formulation was Iperton, which contained Tabernanthe iboga extract 40 mg per dose unit.

-In the late 1960s, the World Health Assembly classified ibogaine as a "substance likely to cause dependency or endanger human health"; the U.S. Food and Drug Administration (FDA) assigned it Schedule I classification, and the International Olympic Committee banned it as a potential doping agent.
+In 2008, Mačiulaitis and colleagues stated that in the late 1960s, the World Health Assembly classified ibogaine as a "substance likely to cause dependency or endanger human health".
+The U.S. Food and Drug Administration (FDA) also assigned it to a Schedule I classification, and the International Olympic Committee banned it as a potential doping agent.

 Anecdotal reports concerning ibogaine's effects appeared in the early 1960s.
 Its anti-addictive properties were discovered accidentally by Howard Lotsof in 1962, at the age of 19, when he and five friends—all heroin addicts—noted subjective reduction of their craving and withdrawal symptoms while taking it.
 Further anecdotal observation convinced Lotsof of its potential usefulness in treating substance addictions.
 He contracted with a Belgian company to produce ibogaine in tablet form for clinical trials in the Netherlands, and was awarded a United States patent for the product in 1985.
 The first objective, placebo-controlled evidence of ibogaine's ability to attenuate opioid withdrawal in rats was published by Dzoljic et al. in 1988.
 Diminution of morphine self-administration was reported in preclinical studies by Glick et al. in 1991.
 Cappendijk et al. demonstrated reduction in cocaine self-administration in rats in 1993, and Rezvani reported reduced alcohol dependence in three strains of "alcohol-preferring" rats in 1995.